contempt of court

 If you are faced with a contempt action, there are ways to have the action dismissed.
 There are other defenses too, including asking the court to modify the underlying Order.
 If you are falsely accused, you may be able to get the opposing party to pay your attorney’s fees.
 Conversely, if you are found to be in contempt, you could be ordered to pay the other party’s attorneys’ fees.
 Remember if you are found to be in contempt, one of the sanctions available to the Court is incarceration (jail).

 Call Shechtel and Associates, P.A. now to speak to your Maryland Contempt Lawyer.
-Our offices are conveniently located in downtown Rockville, MD within walking distance to the Rockville METRO stop on the Red Line.
-We are just steps away from the District Court of Maryland, and the Montgomery County Circuit Court.
+Our offices are conveniently located in downtown Rockville, MD within walking distance to the Rockville Metro stop on the Red Line.
+We are just stepping away from the District Court of Maryland, and the Montgomery County Circuit Court.